Ephraim-Bryski/Finite-Difference/README.md

     m.increment_time() # increment the time step
 ```

 6. Once the run is complete, an interactive visual can be created showing the fields over time.
-Alternatively, the user can get the values of the fields across all time as numpy arrays with the field's data property.
+Alternatively, you can get the values of the fields across all time as numpy arrays with the field's data property.

 ```python